Knowledge Rumination for Pre-trained Language Models: Knowledge Rumination

 \section{Knowledge Rumination}

 In this section, we introduce technical details of \textbf{knowledge rumination} to tap into the potential of PLMs (\S{\ref{sec:formulation}}).
-Given a PLM $G$, we first freeze the model parameters and design a task-specific prompt (\S{\ref{sec:prompt-design}}) to guide the model in reviewing its stored knowledge regarding the task and input.
-We then consolidate the model's latent knowledge (\S{\ref{sec:consolidation}}) during tuning downstream tasks.
+Given a PLM $G$, we first freeze the model parameters and design a task-specific prompt (\S{\ref{sec:prompt-design}}) to guide the model in reviewing its stored knowledge regarding the task and input (knowledge reviewing).
+We then consolidate the model's latent knowledge (\S{\ref{sec:consolidation}}) during tuning downstream tasks (knowledge consolidation).